 Ultrasound processing may produce significant changes on the viscosity of the processed liquids [51].
 These changes are caused by numerous reasons, for example rising temperature and structure changes of the processed liquid, flow or shear induced thinning effect, etc. On the other hand, viscosity also has profoundly impact on bubble nucleation, growth, implosion, and shock wave propagation [52].
-To further quantify and elucidate the effects of viscosity, we selected three representative fluids: deionized water (DIW), low-viscosity silicone oil (50 cSt), and high-viscosity silicone oil (1000 cSt).
-Figs. 4(a-c) show some typical optical images, showing the dynamic behaviours of ultrasonic cavitation bubbles in DIW, 50 cSt, and 1000 cSt silicone oil, respectively.
+To further quantify and elucidate the effects of viscosity, we selected three representative fluids: DIW, low-viscosity silicone oil (50 cSt), and highviscosity silicone oil (1000 cSt).
+Fig. 4(a-c) show some typical optical images, showing the dynamic behaviours of ultrasonic cavitation bubbles in DIW, 50 cSt, and 1000 cSt silicone oil, respectively.
 In DIW, cavitation bubbles can nucleate below the sonotrode tip "easily", then grew rapidly and moved downward in the pressure field (Fig. 4a).
-In contrast, the bubbles in 50 cSt silicone oil (Fig. 4b) exhibit a more spherical shape because of the higher viscosity (more clearly by comparing the bubble morphology in d1 with those in d2).
-In 1000 cSt oil (Fig. 4c), strong viscous damping effect limits bubble growth, resulting in tiny (~2 $\mu$ m) bubbles that stayed close together and moved down slowly.
+In contrast, the bubbles in 50 cSt silicone oil (Fig. 4b) exhibit a more spherical shape because of the higher viscosity (more clearly by comparing the bubble morphology in the accompanying videos).
+In 1000 cSt oil (Fig. 4c), strong viscous damping effect limits bubble growth, resulting in tiny ( $\sim\!2\,\mu\text{m})$ bubbles that stayed close together and moved down slowly.